FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 #### Common to both approaches

-Now, here comes into action the contrary of the _.
+Now, here comes into action the contrary of the [Arch Add](Arch_Add.md) tool: [Arch Remove](Arch_Remove.md).
 As you might have guessed, it also makes an object a child of another, but its shape is subtracted from the host object, instead of being united.
 So now things are simple: Select the volume to subtract (I renamed it as \"Roof volume to subtract\" in the tree view so it is easy to spot), CTRL + select a wall, and press the [Arch Remove](Arch_Remove.md) button.
 You\'ll see that, after the subtraction happened, the volume to subtract disappeared from both the 3D view and the tree view.
 That is because it has been marked as child of the wall, and \"swallowed\" by that wall.
 Select the wall, expand it in the tree view, there is our volume.

 Now, select the volume in the tree vieew, CTRL + select the next wall, press [Arch Remove](Arch_Remove.md).
 Repeat for the next walls until you have everything properly cut: